-The following factors were considered and incorporated into the preparation of the School District's budget for the 2015-16 fiscal year:
+The following factors were considered and incorporated into the preparation of the School District's budget for the 2016-17 fiscal year:

-The 2015-16 budget maintains all programs and services and classroom aides.
-All areas of spending were maintained level or reduced from the prior year with the following exceptions: regular education salaries, out-of-district special education tuition, staff training, co-curricular and athletics and maintenance and operations.

-- For the 2015-16 fiscal year, Cranbury Township Board of Education received \$466,503 in State Aid, which represents only 2.5% of the total budget.
-The tax levy of the district has increased from the prior year by \$369,595 resulting in a tax rate increase from 1.039 in 2014 to 1.049 in 2015. - The Cranbury Township School district has committed itself to strong financial controls.
+- The 2016-17 budget maintains all programs and services and classroom aides.
+All areas of spending were maintained level or reduced from the prior year with the following exceptions: regular education salaries, out-of-district special education tuition, staff training, co-curricular and athletics and maintenance and operations. - For the 2016-17 fiscal year, Cranbury Township Board of Education received \$476,041 in State Aid, which represents only 2.8% of the total budget.
+The tax levy of the district has increased from the prior year by \$251,643 resulting in no tax rate increase. - The Cranbury Township School district has committed itself to strong financial controls.
 The School District spends much time monitoring its budget, scrutinizing spending requests, and has been implementing even stronger internal controls.
 The School District commits itself to constantly reviewing the ways in which it conducts business, and making improvements whenever possible, in order to meet future challenges and minimize instructional spending.